tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 There are multiple directions we could explore for serial console support:

 * ESI already supports serial console access through socat (using an Ironic feature exposed through an ESI proxy).
 We could simply generate the direct console URL and store that in the resource status.
-However, it is unknown whether other bare metal services would have similar support for serial console access; if not, an alternative generic solution may be preferable.
 * We could implement serial console support similar to the pod exec api (https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.23/#execaction-v1-core)

+The first solution has the advantage of already being implemented within ESI; all we have to do is expose the URL generated by
+ESI.
+However, it is unknown whether other bare metal services would have similar support for serial console access; for that reason, we may want to investigate the possibility of a more generic solution that can be consistently used across multiple bare metal management implementations.

 #### Task Groupings